Angus Young’s 1970/71 Gibson SG Standard

 Also according to Fil, Angus had the back of his guitar routed out so he could fit the transmitter unit inside of it.
 That explains some shots where you can see the back of the guitar covered in black tape.

 More on the Schaffer–Vega

-While everyone before just assumed a wireless system would not change the sound in an impactful matter, as Fil explains, the SVDS is unique in a way that it has a volume boost control which further overdrives the sound, and which Angus utilized.
+While everyone assumed a wireless system would not change the sound in an impactful matter, as Fil explains, the SVDS is unique in that it has a volume boost control which further overdrives the sound, which Angus utilized.

 But, since it’s not fair to further reveal Fil’s discoveries here, I would recommend that you visit his website at SoloDallas.com – and read the rest there.
 It’s also important to note that all this research eventually led to Fil developing a Schaffer Vega replica, and a SoloDallas Storm pedal (standalone pedal that replicates the sound), both of which are available on the website linked above.

 It seems that the guitar survived all the prior tours, and was used again during the Powerage tour in 1978.
 The photos and videos from the tour, however, show some new mods done to the SG.

 The most obvious is the removal of the original Lyre Maestro tremolo bridge, which was replaced by what appears to be a Leo Quan Badass wraparound bridge – the same type that Malcolm used on his 1960s Gretsch Jet Firebird.
 Also, there was a strip of duct tape added to where the old bridge piece was mounted, the purpose of which is unknown (it didn’t cover the holes).

 The second change is the fact that there is no obvious cable going into the guitar.
 It is likely that at this point the SG had the wireless transmitter built into it, so there was no need for one.
 You’ll also notice a good amount of duct tape on the back of the body, which wraps to the front, and which likely held the transmitter in place.